 You should be aware of the Health Insurance Portability and Accountability Act (HIPAA) that addresses privacy of and electronic transmission of patient information.
 As one clinician noted, HIPAA means you must "pay more attention to records, what patient information is collected, what is transmitted or shared, and how information is stored and protected."

 Review the patient's insurance policy to see if audiology or speech-language pathology services are covered.
 Is the policy clear or vague?
 Claim decisions are based on contract wording, so review the section describing your services carefully.

-The clinician can contact the Provider Relations Department to determine his/her status as a provider.
+The clinician can contact the Provider Relations Department to determine their status as a provider.
 Is your setting recognized (independent practice, outpatient)?
 Do you need a provider number to file claims?
 Is there a specific claim form to use?
 What documentation is necessary (weekly notes, evaluation report)?
 Is pre-authorization necessary?

-You will provide patient information as well as diagnosis (ICD-9) and procedural codes (CPT).
+You will provide patient information as well as diagnosis (ICD-10) and procedural codes (CPT).
 You must be able to support your coding decisions with patient history, physician referral notes, evaluation results, and other documentation that supports your professional judgement as to the cause of the patient's condition and required treatment.
 Be sure to obtain patient permission to supply the health plan with relevant documentation.

 All health care providers and organizations are eligible to receive NPIs.
 Effective May 27, 2007, providers and organizations that are defined as covered entities under HIPAA will be required to have an NPI in order to identify themselves in HIPAA standard transactions.
 The NPI will replace the current health care provider numbers.
 It takes less than 5 minutes to apply online and the number is issued within a few minutes.
 The provider type is 23 (speech, language, hearing service provider).
 The taxonomy number for audiologist is 231H00000X.
 The taxonomy number for SLP is 235Z00000X.